2matttu/2matttu.github.io/aboutme.markdown

 I'm also an avid [memer]({% link memes.markdown %}).

-I grew up in Westchester Country, New York, and now live in the Bay Area, California.
+I grew up in Westchester County, New York, and now live in the Bay Area, California.

 My Chinese name is《涂旭辰》which is a combination of my family name《涂》and a surname meaning《旭》rising sun +《辰》year of the dragon.
 I completed the <a href="https://light.yale.edu/" target="_blank">Light Fellowship</a> in Chinese during the Summer of 2020.
 I'm also learned Korean and hope to one day visit Korea.